Nelson P. Jackson: Personal life and family

 Nelson P. Jackson had one younger brother, Samuel Hollister Jackson II (1916–1995), who served as a lieutenant colonel in the U.S. Air Force.
 During World War II, he was an intelligence officer who served as a US Air Force liaison to the British military and to China’s 5th Army in the Burma-India theater, for which he was awarded the China Star Medal.
 In 1947, the brothers were reunited when they were both stationed at the 15th Air Force headquarters in the 201st AAF Base Unit, where Samuel served as the provost marshal for the 15th’s HQ.
 He later spent several years stationed in Ankara, Turkey.

-Nelson Parkyn Jackson was a long practicing Freemason as a member of the Knights Templar within the York Rite Masonic Order.
+Nelson Parkyn Jackson was as a member of the Knights Templar Masonic Order.

 Death

 Col. Jackson was flying a Ryan L17 Navion plane when he crashed.

 On November 13, 1960, Nelson P. Jackson died in a plane crash on Spruce Mountain, West Virginia.
 His assistant, Roger Bell, was also killed.

 Jackson took off from Friendly, Maryland, at 6:25 p.m. in a Pentagon owned single-engine Ryan L17 Navion plane operated by the Pentagon Aero Club.
 He was flying to New Philadelphia, Ohio, a trip expected to take two and a half hours.
 When no contact was made and the plane had not arrived by 9 p.m., the Washington Flight Service of the Federal Aviation Agency notified Jackson’s wife at 11 p.m. that the aircraft was missing.